makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 "Hi sweetheart.
 How was your--" Aiden paused in the act of leaning forward to brush cheeks with Sélène.
 His nose twitched and his ears canted back.
 "Uh...date went well, I'm assuming?"

-Sélène's own ears perked up, and then pinned back as she realized that her husband could smell her.
+Sélène's own ears perked up, and then flattened back as she realized that her husband could smell her.
 He could smell Malina.

 He could smell what they had done.

 Her body tensed up as she tried to make herself smaller, tried to hide without moving.
 The chill blue of anxiety froze to a bright, frozen white of outright panic, and Sélène began shivering.
 "I'm s-sorry Aiden...I-- W-we just..."
 She swallowed.
 "Are you alright?"

 "I'm..."
 Aiden frowned, then shook his head.
 He straightened his back and squared his shoulders.
-"I'm okay, I think.
-I know you're stressed, sweetheart, but can we talk?"
+"I'm okay, I think."
+He furrowed his brow, seemed to master some complex emotion, and said, "I know you're stressed, sweetheart, but can we talk?"

 Sélène could barely move, and certainly couldn't speak.
 So calm was Aiden usually, that this reaction felt like an slap to the face.
-Almost literally: her cheeks were burning, and she could barely breathe.
+Almost literally: her cheeks were burning, and she could barely get any air.
 She nodded as best she could.

 Aiden's shoulders sagged and his expression softened.
-"Oh, love, I'm so sorry.
-You look terrified, you're barely breathing.
+"Oh, love, I'm sorry.
+You look terrified."
+He frowned, "And you're barely breathing.
 Come on, let's go sit on the couch, and we can talk."

 When Sélène didn't move, he gingerly took her by the elbow, guiding her over to her spot on the couch.
 Sélène sat on the edge of the cushions and set the container of leftovers on on the table by the couch.
-Her muscles felt tight and ready to launch; this wasn't panic so much as an adrenaline rush, she realized, and with that realization, was able to relax a little bit.
+Her muscles felt tight and ready to launch; this wasn't just panic, it was an adrenaline spike that robbed her of thought.

 Aiden sat in his spot and looked down at his paws thoughtfully.
 After a moment, he spoke.
 "So, when we first started talking about this, we talked about sex right away, and I agreed that it'd be fine.
 We agreed, I mean."

 Sélène stared at her paws as well, watching her pick at that spot on her wrist.
 She kept her ears pinned back.
-"I remember, yeah."
+"I remember, yeah," she whispered.

 "And I think--" He cut himself off and appeared to be turning the rest of the sentence over in his head.
 "I think I'm still okay with it."

-Sélène nodded, watching her husband out of the corner of her eye. "'But'?"
+Sélène nodded.
+Unable to shift her gaze, she could only see her husband out of the corner of her eye. "'But'?"

-Aiden sighed.
-"But, yeah.
+Aiden sighed. "'But', yeah.
 But I'm a little upset over how soon it happened, I guess."

 "Second date?"
 Sélène murmured.

 "I guess.
 Or maybe it'd be more accurate for me to say that I'm upset over how easy it seems to have been."

 Sélène nodded.
 She kept watching herself pick and pick at that one spot.
 It seemed like it was happening to someone else.
 Or maybe that something was doing it to her, and she had no control over it.
-It hurt.
+The madness rode her, and it hurt.

 "We've not had the best of luck with sex," Aiden continued.
 "And I'm okay with that, I really am.
 It's pretty far down on the list of things I need out of our relationship."

-A silence followed this (pick pick, each pick seemingly closer to excising what was wrong with her), until Sélène nodded and said, "But it is on there."
+A silence followed this (pick pick, each pick seemingly closer to excising some foreign object or dull-cornered sin), until Sélène nodded and said, "But it is on there."

 "Yeah.
 It is on there."
-Aiden shifted on the couch, to face Sélène more directly (pick pick pick, each dig of her claws sending a bright spark of pain into her wrist).
+Aiden shifted on the couch, to face Sélène more directly (pick pick pick, each dig of her claws sending a bright spark of pain into her wrist, a magnesium flare to blind her).
 "And we agreed that you liked Malina for different reasons than me, and that you still loved me.
 And I know it's not a race, but I feel left behind all the same."

 The last of Aiden's words came out in a rush, and Sélène could see his muzzle drop after he finished.
 The conversation seemed to be taking a toll on him.
-"I'm sorry, Aiden." (pick pick, pick pick, almost there, almost to removing what was under her skin, what was wrong.)
-"I love you so much, and...and--"
+"I'm sorry, Aiden--" (pick pick, pick pick, almost there, almost to tearing loose whatever was under her skin, whatever taint of evil) "I love you so much, and...and--"

-"Sweetheart, oh jeez, hold on."
+"Sweetheart-- oh jeez, hold on."
 Aiden dashed off to the kitchen.

 Sélène sniffled, unable to see through the tears, but she heard Aiden trot back and felt the coarse texture of a paper towel press to her wrist.

-"No, hold still, Sélène," Aiden mumbled, tightening his grip as she tried to tug her paw back.
+"No. Hold still, Sélène," Aiden mumbled, tightening his grip as she tried to tug her paw back.
 "Here, wipe your other paw here--" he guided her paw. "--and then you can wipe your face with this one."

-Sélène struggled to follow the directions, confused as to the sudden halt in the conversation.
+Sélène struggled to follow the directions, some remote part of her confused as to the sudden halt in the conversation.
 She fumbled with a a bit of paper towel Aiden put in her paw, lifting it to wipe at her eyes and nose.

 "Oh, uh...shit."
-She whined quietly, more tears filling her eyes.
+She whined quietly, more tears immediately filling her eyes.
 "I'm sorry, Aiden, I didn't mean...I mean, are you alright?"

 Aiden folded his long legs and sat cross-legged before her, pressing a paper towel, wet with blood, to the spot on Sélène's wrist.
 "Hush, love, I'm alright.
 I know you didn't mean to."

-She held the paper towel to her face and struggled to keep from totally breaking down.
+She held the paper towel to her face and stifled a sob, struggled to keep from totally breaking down.
 "Im-important c-conversation and here I am making a mess."

 Aiden laughed.
 "It's okay, sweetheart.
 Really.
 Lemme look."

 She wiped her face again as Aiden dabbed at the stinging spot on her wrist before peeking under the paper towel.
-"Oh, that's not bad at all.
+"Oh, that's not as bad as it looked.
 Must've just nicked something."

 Sélène nodded and struggled to smile at her husband.
 "I'm sorry.
 Are you alright, Aiden?"

 "Mmhm, I'm alright."

 "I'm sorry."
 Sélène pawed at her face again with the paper towel.
-It had to be her right paw, too --- she felt clumsy and awkward using her left.
+It had to be on her right paw, too --- she felt clumsy and awkward using her left.
 "I promise I'm not, uh...not trying to beg off."

 Aiden laughed.
 "I know, sweetheart."